 1. Fill and boil your kettle.
 Trim the roots and any woody greens off the leeks, then halve them and rinse out any grit.
 Trim the dry ends off the celery, then thinly slice them.
 Trim and peel the carrots and parsnips, then thickly slice them on the diagonal.

-Put a large pan or casserole dish on a medium heat.
+2. Put a large pan or casserole dish on a medium heat.
 Add 2 tbsp olive oil and the chopped veg.
 Season with a good pinch of salt and pepper.
+Pop a lid on the pan.
 Gently cook, stirring often, for 10 mins till the veg have started to soften but haven't picked up too much colour.
 If they start to brown, turn the heat down and add a splash of water.

 4. When the veg have fried for 10 mins, add the mixed beans and pearl barley to the pan.
 Stir to mix.
 Drop in the bouquet garni.
-Pour in 11/2 ltrs hot water from the kettle.
-Season again, stir to mix then pop on the lid and bring to the boil.
+Pour in 1½ ltr hot water from the kettle.
+Season again, stir to mix then pop the lid back on and bring to the boil.
 Turn the heat down and simmer the stew for 15 mins.

-8. Taste the stew and add a pinch more salt and pepper if you think it needs it.
-Ladle the stew and dumplings into warm bowls, discarding the bouquet garni, and garnish with the remaining chopped parsley.
+8. Taste the stew and add a pinch more salt and pepper, if you think it needs it.
+Ladle the stew and dumplings into warm bowls, discarding the bouquet garni, and garnish with the remaining chopped parsley to serve.